bbauska/SVG-Learn-SVG/svg-developers.md

 <polyline>: Open shapes made of connected lines.
 <polygon>: Closed shapes made of connected lines.
 <path>: The most powerful element, defines any shape using path commands.

-Text:
+	- Text:
 <text>: Renders text content.
 <tspan>: Applies styles or positioning to parts of text.
 <textPath>: Renders text along a <path>.

-Styling & Effects:
+	- Styling & Effects:
 <style>: Embed CSS styles directly within the SVG.
 <linearGradient>, <radialGradient>: Define color gradients.
 <pattern>: Defines repeating patterns.
 <filter>: Defines graphical effects (blur, shadow, etc.).
 <mask>, <clipPath>: Control element visibility.

-Animation (SMIL):
+	- Animation (SMIL):
 <animate>, <animateMotion>, <animateTransform>, <set>: Define animations declaratively.

-Accessibility:
+	- Accessibility:
 <title>: Provides a short, accessible name (crucial!).
 <desc>: Provides a longer, accessible description.
 <metadata>: Contains metadata about the SVG.

 Common attributes like id, class, style, fill, stroke, stroke-width, transform apply to most visual elements.

-ViewBox and Coordinate System
+<h3>ViewBox and Coordinate System</h3>
 Understanding viewBox is key to scalable and responsive SVGs:

-Infinite Canvas: Imagine SVGs are drawn on an infinitely large canvas.
+	- Infinite Canvas: Imagine SVGs are drawn on an infinitely large canvas.

-Viewport: The width and height attributes on the <svg> tag define the window (viewport) through which you view the canvas.
+	- Viewport: The width and height attributes on the <svg> tag define the window (viewport) through which you view the canvas.

-viewBox: This attribute (viewBox="min-x min-y width height") defines which portion of the infinite canvas to display and what coordinate system to use within that portion.
+	- viewBox: This attribute (viewBox="min-x min-y width height") defines which portion of the infinite canvas to display and what coordinate system to use within that portion.
 It essentially maps a region of the canvas coordinate system onto the viewport.

-preserveAspectRatio: Controls how the viewBox scales to fit the viewport if their aspect ratios differ (default: xMidYMid meet centers the graphic and scales it to fit entirely).
+	- preserveAspectRatio: Controls how the viewBox scales to fit the viewport if their aspect ratios differ (default: xMidYMid meet centers the graphic and scales it to fit entirely).

 Mastering viewBox allows you to define graphics independently of their final display size.

-Path Syntax and Optimization
+<h3>Path Syntax and Optimization</h3>
 The <path> element is the workhorse for complex shapes.
 Its d attribute contains a series of commands:

-M x y: Move to (start a new subpath)
+	- M x y: Move to (start a new subpath)
-L x y: Line to
+	- L x y: Line to
-H x: Horizontal line to
+	- H x: Horizontal line to
-V y: Vertical line to
+	- V y: Vertical line to
-C x1 y1, x2 y2, x y: Curve to (cubic Bézier)
+	- C x1 y1, x2 y2, x y: Curve to (cubic Bézier)
-S x2 y2, x y: Smooth curve to (cubic Bézier)
+	- S x2 y2, x y: Smooth curve to (cubic Bézier)
-Q x1 y1, x y: Quadratic Bézier curve to
+	- Q x1 y1, x y: Quadratic Bézier curve to
-T x y: Smooth quadratic Bézier curve to
+	- T x y: Smooth quadratic Bézier curve to
-A rx ry x-axis-rotation large-arc-flag sweep-flag x y: Arc to
+	- A rx ry x-axis-rotation large-arc-flag sweep-flag x y: Arc to
-Z: Close path (draw line back to start)
+	- Z: Close path (draw line back to start)

 Uppercase commands use absolute coordinates; lowercase use relative coordinates.
 Example: d="M10 10 L90 90 H10 Z" (Move to 10,10; Line to 90,90; Horizontal line to x=10; Close path) Optimization: Complex paths increase file size.
 Techniques include:

-Reducing decimal precision.
+	- Reducing decimal precision.
-Using relative commands (often shorter).
+	- Using relative commands (often shorter).
-Simplifying curves (fewer control points).
+	- Simplifying curves (fewer control points).
-Converting simple paths back to basic shapes (<rect>, <circle>) if possible.
+	- Converting simple paths back to basic shapes (<rect>, <circle>) if possible.
-Using tools like SVGOMG or SVGO.
+	- ing tools like SVGOMG or SVGO.
 (More in Section 4).

 <h2>Implementing SVGs in Websites</h2>
 How you embed SVGs impacts styling, interactivity, and performance.